psas/procedure-book/02-LaunchTowerComputer.markdown

   * "PWR" LED on ignition board
   * Power LED on BeagleBoard
   * USB hub power LED on BeagleBoard
 1. Notify launch control team that LTC has been powered on.
 Wait for launch control team to confirm a remote connection to the LTC.
+(Ground team proceed with LTC login procedures.
+Connect via Kivy and report.)
 1. Replace bottom bulkhead cover plate.
 1. Connect internal ignition battery.
 Notify launch control team of connection.

-## LTC Login
+### LTC Login

 1. Wait for notification of LTC poweron.
 1. Begin to ping the LTC on the wireless address.
-1. Confirm LTC has been powered on.
-1. Ping the LTC's WiFi interface to determine availability.
 1. Open ssh session on LTC.
 Login as "root".
-1. Start the Phidget web service:
+1. Start launch tower computer software:

+       > ./ltc.py

+1. If launch-tower-comm does not connect, you may need to start the phidgetswebservice (it is automatically executed on system boot).
+To do this, login as "root" and execute:

         # phidgetwebservice21 -v

-1. Open another ssh session on LTC.
-Login as "root".
-  * A second session is necessary because the Phidget web service's "verbose" mode ties up the first session.
-1. Start launch tower computer software:

-       > python launch-tower-comm.py

-## Launch Tower Computer Poweroff Sequence
+### Launch Tower Computer Poweroff Sequence

 1. Confirm filesystem is in read-only mode
 1. poweroff -t now
 1. Turn on power switch.
 1. Disconnect all the cables

-# Reference
+## Reference

-## Suggested Radio Responses
+### Suggested Radio Responses

 1. LTC is connected to network: "I see your beagles coming in hot." -- Nathan
 1. Confirm LTC you heard LTC is up: "Copy.
 Hot dogs on the move." -- Theo

 ![Hot Beagle](diagrams/hot_beagle.jpg)

-## Figures
+### Figures

 ![Bottom Bulkhead](diagrams/ltc/bottom_bulkhead.png)